It is very unlikely that you actually have a real one.

 Because of its collector value, the 1943 copper cent has been counterfeited by coating steel cents with copper or by altering the dates of 1945, 1948, and 1949 pennies.

 The easiest way to determine if a 1943 cent is made of steel, and not copper, is to use a magnet.
 If it sticks to the magnet, it is not copper.
 If it does not stick, the coin might be of copper and should be authenticated by an expert.
-It will need to be graded / confirmed real by NGC or PCGS to be worth anything more than a few cents.
+It will need to be graded / confirmed authentic by NGC or PCGS to be worth anything more than a few cents.